lavithian/Coop-Coding-Challenges/Challenge 2B/Coding Challenge 2B - Orcs.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i.e. When calculating damage, Trolls deals ATK, the opponent receives damage then recalculates their ATK before dealing their ATK.

-&nbsp;&nbsp;&nbsp;&nbsp;Trolls also have thick skin, meaning they only receive half damage from Melee ATKs, rounded down.
+&nbsp;&nbsp;&nbsp;&nbsp;Trolls also have thick skin, meaning they only receive half damage from Melee ATKs, rounded down, and has regen.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i.e. A 3 Melee ATK on a Troll, but the Troll will only receive 1 Damage